danwiener/.NET-MAUI-Fantasy-Football-App/README.md

 More to come... :)

-12/14 added create list of players functionality to each league creation.
-I didn't reference any player or team namesakes of actual players/teams since the NFL has strict licensing rights and when I reached out to them, they informed me that each player has to approve of their namesake being used individually.
+12/14 added players to my app (not app users, but football players).
+I didn't reference any player or team namesakes of actual players/teams since the NFL has strict licensing rights and when I reached out to them, they informed me that each player has to individually approve of their namesake being used.

 To circumvent this, I randomly generate a list of 1248 names from a list of 1500+ first names and 120+ last names, which I uniquely assign to 238 QBs, 291 RBs, 436 WRs, 184 TEs, 99 Ks, plus 32 team defenses.

-Since we don't want my API controller to generate a NEW list of player names each time a new league is created, my API checks the db for existing players.
-If none exist, my algorithm is employed to generate players, and otherwise, my API copies the list of 1280 existing players (per league), removes the league ID # formerly associated with each copied player, and assigns to each copied player the league ID # of the newly created league.
-This way players can select from a consistent, non-varying pool of players regardless of which fantasy league they play from. :)
+Since we don't want my API controller to generate a NEW list of players each time a new league is created, my API checks the db for existing players.
+If none exist, my algorithm deploys to generate 1280 total players, and otherwise, my API copies the list of 1280 existing players (per league), removes the league ID # formerly associated with each of those players, and assigns to each copied player the league ID # of the newly created league.
+This way users of my app can select from a consistent, non-varying pool of players regardless of which fantasy league they play from.
+Fun logic to implement. :)